openqasm/openqasm/source/intro.rst

 Introduction
 ============

-OpenQASM is an imperative programming language that describes universal quantum computing using the measurement-based quantum circuit model.
-Its use is near-term quantum computing experiments.
+OpenQASM is an imperative programming language designed for near-term quantum computing algorithms and applications.
+Quantum programs are described using the measurement-based quantum circuit model with support for classical feed-forward flow control based on measurement outcomes.

 OpenQASM presents a parameterized set of physical logic gates and concurrent real-time classical computations.
 Its main goal is to serve as an intermediate